drivera123/LDRS500/unit-5-learning-activity.md

 In the following two activities below, the primary focus is on recognizing the skills of how effective teams work and discussing the management skills required to move a team forward.

-**Learning Activity \#1 **- Read chapter 14 of Northouse.
-Please complete and post a 400 word response to the forum/blog on the following two questions.
+**Learning Activity 1 **- Read chapter 14 of Northouse.
+Please complete and post a 400 word response to the blog on the following two questions.

 1. What are the 2 critical functions of team effectiveness?
 Define and then describe the components \(Hackman & Walton\) and the characteristics \(Larson & LaFasto\) provided to support group effectiveness.
 Give personal examples of 3-4 of these components/characteristics in groups/teams you worked with.
 2. What is principled leadership?
 What are the 4 sets of processes that influence team effectiveness?
 Choose one of the 4 processes and give a detailed description of how this process affected you in a team environment.

-**Learning Activity \#2** Read Chapter 11 in Cases in Leadership and read article - 10 Characteristics of Effective Caring Leaders.
-Prepare a 400-word reflection in response to the question below and post to the forum/blog:
+**Learning Activity 2** Read Chapter 11 in Cases in Leadership and the article - 10 Characteristics of Effective Caring Leaders.
+Prepare a 400-word reflection in response to the instruction below and post to the blog:

-1. Describe the internal and external leadership actions a team leader should take when coordinating a group project in an organization.
+Describe the internal and external leadership actions a team leader should take when coordinating a group project in an organization.